Last reviewed 25 September 2020

 How you place staff on furlough depends on what you wish to pay them during this time.
 If you are only going to pay the 80% that will be covered by the Government, and not top up wages, you will need to obtain their agreement to reduce their pay.
 The agreement to furlough should be confirmed in writing to the employee and a record kept for five years.
 On 15 April 2020, a Treasury Direction on the Scheme set out a requirement for employers to obtain agreement in writing that the employee will cease to do all work.

 If more than 19 employees are to be placed on furlough, and you have pre-existing consultation process in place in their contracts, you may have to follow it.
-If there is no consultation process in place and to begin consultation on this would present difficulties with the election of representatives and actually fulfilling consultation, there may be a defence because of the special circumstances.
-In all but the most extreme cases, there is likely to be an expectation that some form of consultation is undertaken.
+If there is no contractual consultation process in place, and you are not contemplating dismissing 20 or more employees if they do not agree to the change to their terms and conditions, collective consultation is not needed.
+It will still be required if you are contemplating dismissal, however.

 When seeking an agreement with staff, it is important to be open and honest with them and clearly outline why this is necessary.
 Remember, staff are more likely to agree to it if the alternative is a redundancy.